Fund for Albany Med

 General Research Fund

-Every day, basic science researchers and clinicians at Albany Med collaborate in the quest to find cures and new treatments for diseases.
+Every day, basic science researchers and clinicians at Albany Medical Center collaborate in the quest to find cures and new treatments for diseases.
 Philanthropic gifts to research help to drive innovation and supports leading-edge programs ands scientists who strive to identify and develop solutions to illnesses.

 Our Basic Science departments are: Regenerative and Cancer Cell Biology, Molecular and Cellular Physiology, Immunology and Microbial Disease, and Neuroscience and Experimental Therapeutics.